lxfhfut/TrajNet/README.md

-# Cell Behavior Video Classification Challenge (CBVCC)
+# TrajNet

-Repository of TrajNet for analyzing and classifying cell behavior in intravital microscopy videos.
-It performs cell segmentation, tracking, and classification using a combination of custom deep learning models.
+This repository contains the code for TrajNet, a model designed for classifying cell behavior in intravital microscopy data as set out in Cell Behavior Video Classification Challenge (CBVCC).
+It offers an integrated pipeline that performs cell segmentation, tracks cell movement over time, and classifies different types of cellular behaviors.
 ## Installation

 ### Prerequisites